PlasticRanger

 Thermoplastic Polyurethane Processing Methods

 TPU is a melt-processable material compatible with traditional processing methods like Injection molding, extrusion, compression, and blow molding.
-TPU can be easily fabricated into many shapes and sizes to create a variety of products.
+TPU can be easily fabricated into many shapes and sizes to create various products.

 TPU filaments are often combined with organic solvents to form laminated textiles and functional additives.